stefanwatermann/Rest-API/README.md

 -  Request: `curl -H "Authorization: Basic SGVsbG86V29ybGQ=" -H "X-API-KEY: ThisIsMySecureApiKey" http://localhost:8080/api/test`
 -  Response: {"Name":"Willi","Email":"willi@bla.com"}

-To create a new API application just copy Lib/RestApi to a new XOJO Web App and folow the instaructions in RestApi/Usage.
+To create a new API application just copy Lib/RestApi to a new XOJO Web App and follow the instructions in RestApi/Usage.